Reltroner/reltroner-studio/content/blog/midnight-awakening-field-study.md

 ---

-# 🕯️ First Encounter: Midnight Awakening in the KKN Masjid
+# 🕯️ First Encounter: Midnight Awakening in the KKN Mosque

 **Date:** July 7, 2025
 **Time:** 1:47 AM
-**Location:** Village Masjid during KKN (Community Service Program), Indonesia
+**Location:** Village Mosque during KKN (Community Service Program), Indonesia

 ---

 ## 🌌 What Happened?

-In the stillness of the night—inside a cramped masjid filled with friends sleeping side-by-side—I experienced something for the very first time in my life.
+In the stillness of the night—inside a cramped Mosque filled with friends sleeping side-by-side—I experienced something for the very first time in my life.

 I woke up to the **sound of a door creaking open by itself**.
 There was **a distinct dripping of water** nearby—**even though it wasn't raining**, and there were no signs of leaks.
 Then suddenly, I noticed that **my left hand began to tremble uncontrollably**.
 For a short while, I **couldn't move it**.

-Out of instinct and urgency, I quickly sat up and **left the masjid** without trying to "check what was going on".
+Out of instinct and urgency, I quickly sat up and **left the Mosque** without trying to "check what was going on".
 I didn’t want to see it.
 My mind was clear: **“Protect yourself first.
 Don’t look back.”**

 ---